roxmer/bibbox-documentation/docs/installation.md

 `sudo service liferay start`

-The following hints help you to migrate BIBBOX Apps:
+The following hints might help you to migrate BIBBOX Apps:

-**owncloud**
+**OwnCloud**

-add the YOUR.NEW.DOMAIN as trusted domain in your owncloud container
+Add the **YOUR.NEW.DOMAIN** as trusted domain in your OwnCloud container

 `sudo docker exec -it YOUR-OWNCLOUD-CONTAINER-NAME /bin/bash`

 `sed -i 's/SOME.OLD.DOMAIN/YOUR.NEW.DOMAIN/g' config/config.php`